Skip to main content

 Prompt:

 "Build me a simple sales dashboard.
 Query the admin:sales-data dataset and show total revenue, order count, and average order value as metric cards.
-Add the dataset to informer.yaml.
-Keep it vanilla JavaScript with clean, modern styling."
+Add the dataset as a dependencies: slot in informer.yaml.
+Use React with clean, modern styling."

 Claude will: